 Then there was the time I was trying to figure out an expansion plan for a mining products company in Canada.

-The problem is that a) I'm in Australia and b) mining folk like to get up really early, and they often get busy quickly.
+The problem is that a) I was in Australia's east coast, which is a bad time zone to call anywhere, and b) mining folk like to get up really early, and they often get busy quickly.

 This resulted in me setting my alarm for 2 am every day, getting on the phone, and starting to call random mines in Canada, trying to get interviews with engineers on what they thought of various mining products and expansion plans.